grantcolley/blazor-solution-setup/README.md

             }).AddAccountClaimsPrincipalFactory<UserAccountFactory>();
 ```

 7.9.
-In [App.razor](https://github.com/grantcolley/blazor-solution-setup/blob/main/src/BlazorWebAssemblyApp/App.razor) add `typeof(NavMenu).Assembly` to the `AdditionalAssemblies` of the `Router` so the [RazorComponents](https://github.com/grantcolley/blazor-solution-setup/tree/main/src/RazorComponents) assembly will be scanned for additional routable components.
+In [App.razor](https://github.com/grantcolley/blazor-solution-setup/blob/main/src/BlazorWebAssemblyApp/App.razor) add `typeof(NavMenu).Assembly` to the `AdditionalAssemblies` of the `Router` so the [RazorComponents](https://github.com/grantcolley/blazor-solution-setup/tree/main/src/RazorComponents) assembly will be scanned for additional routable components that can match URIs.

 ```C#
 <CascadingAuthenticationState>